-Braulio Dueno Colon serves 205 students in grades Kindergarten-5.
+Braulio Dueno Colon served 205 students in grades Kindergarten-5.

-The percentage of students achieving proficiency in math is 25-29% (which is lower than the Puerto Rico state average of 35%) for the 2017-18 school year.
-The percentage of students achieving proficiency in reading/language arts is 30-34% (which is lower than the Puerto Rico state average of 45%) for the 2017-18 school year.
+The percentage of students achieving proficiency in math was 25-29% (which was lower than the Puerto Rico state average of 35%) for the 2017-18 school year.
+The percentage of students achieving proficiency in reading/language arts was 30-34% (which was lower than the Puerto Rico state average of 45%) for the 2017-18 school year.

-The student:teacher ratio of 12:1 is equal to the Puerto Rico state level of 12:1.
+The student:teacher ratio of 12:1 was higher than the Puerto Rico state level of 11:1.

 Total Classroom Teachers

 Students by Grade

 Reading/Language Arts Test Scores (% Proficient)(17-18)

 Two or more races